19hours/sg-statutes/Acts/Companies Act.md

 ### Company financing dealings in its shares, etc.

-76\.—(1) Except as otherwise expressly provided by this Act, a company shall not —

-(a) whether directly or indirectly, give any financial assistance for the purpose of, or in connection with —
+76\.—(1) Except as otherwise expressly provided by this Act, a public company or a company whose holding company or ultimate holding company is a public company shall not, whether directly or indirectly, give any financial assistance for the purpose of, or in connection with —

-(i) the acquisition by any person, whether before or at the same time as the giving of financial assistance, of —
+(a) the acquisition by any person, whether before or at the same time as the giving of financial assistance, of —

-(A) shares or units of shares in the company; or
+(i) shares or units of shares in the company; or

-(B) shares or units of shares in a holding company of the company; or
+(ii) shares or units of shares in a holding company or ultimate holding company, as the case may be, of the company; or

-(ii) the proposed acquisition by any person of —
+(b) the proposed acquisition by any person of —

-(A) shares or units of shares in the company; or
+(i) shares or units of shares in the company; or

-(B) shares or units of shares in a holding company of the company;
+(ii) shares or units of shares in a holding company or ultimate holding company, as the case may be, of the company.

+[Act 36 of 2014 wef 01/07/2015]

+(1A) Except as otherwise expressly provided by this Act, a company shall not —

-(b) whether directly or indirectly, in any way —
+(a) whether directly or indirectly, in any way —

 (i) acquire shares or units of shares in the company; or

-(ii) purport to acquire shares or units of shares in a holding company of the company; or
+(ii) purport to acquire shares or units of shares in a holding company or ultimate holding company, as the case may be, of the company; or

-(c) whether directly or indirectly, in any way, lend money on the security of —
+(b) whether directly or indirectly, in any way, lend money on the security of —

 (i) shares or units of shares in the company; or

-(ii) shares or units of shares in a holding company of the company.
+(ii) shares or units of shares in a holding company or ultimate holding company, as the case may be, of the company.

-[13/87]
+[Act 36 of 2014 wef 01/07/2015]

 (2) A reference in this section to the giving of financial assistance includes a reference to the giving of financial assistance by means of the making of a loan, the giving of a guarantee, the provision of security, the release of an obligation or the release of a debt or otherwise.

 [13/87]

-(3) For the purposes of this section, a company shall be taken to have given financial assistance for the purpose of an acquisition or proposed acquisition referred to in subsection (1)(a) (referred to in this subsection as the relevant purpose) if —
+(3) For the purposes of this section, a company shall be taken to have given financial assistance for the purpose of an acquisition or proposed acquisition referred to in subsection (1) (referred to in this subsection as the relevant purpose) if —

 (a) the company gave the financial assistance for purposes that included the relevant purpose; and